 The appointment of a chief of service cannot in itself constitute harassment.
 The same is true of the breach of confidentiality relating to the ranking of candidates upon completion of the selection procedure.
-Regarding the negative evaluation of the complainant and the refusal to prolong the teleworking agreement, he has not established that they could not reasonably be explained.
+Regarding the distribution of the tasks assigned to the complainant, she has not established that it could not reasonably be explained.
 As for the failure of the director of the department and HRD to intervene when the situation continued to deteriorate, this is clear from the investigation report and was recognized by the JAAB.
 Although this failure is regrettable, it was not sufficiently serious and repeated to be characterized as institutional harassment.